 The Consolidated Financial Statements include the accounts of the Corporation, OGAC and the Resort Casinos (Caesars Windsor, Casino Rama until July 18, 2018; Casino Niagara and Fallsview until June 11, 2019).
 The Corporation consolidates the results of operations prior to the transition of the sites to Service Providers (Note 2).
 The Corporation does not control any of the Land-based Gaming or cGaming Service Providers (Note 2) and therefore does not consolidate their respective financial position and results.
 In accordance with agreements entered into with Land-based Gaming and cGaming Service Providers, the Corporation recognizes its share of revenue as disclosed in Note 4.c.
-Control is achieved when the ability to affect those returns through its power over the entity.
+Control is achieved when the Corporation is exposed to, or has rights to, variable returns from its involvement with an entity and has the ability to affect those returns through its power over the entity.
 The financial statements of subsidiaries are included in the Consolidated Financial Statements from the date on which control commences until the date on which control ceases.